PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

    colcon build
    ```

-4. In a different shell, start PX4 SITL (you can use any model or simulator):
+4. In a different shell, start PX4 SITL:

    ```sh
    cd $px4-autopilot
    make px4_sitl gazebo-classic
    ```

+   (here we use Gazebo-Classic, but you can use any model or simulator)

 5. Run the micro XRCE agent in a new shell (you can keep it running afterward):